Grigoris Arnaoutoglou: First steps on ANT1 (2001-2002)

 In 2001 he signed with ANT1, one of the two biggest television network back in that time, as a co-host of the prank show Plugged In next to Nikos Stergiou and Thanasis Viskadourakis.
 The show didn't recognise a successful and suddenly cancelled after a few weeks.
 Moreover Arnaoutoglou made his television acting debut as a guest, portraying himself, on ANT1's comedy One plus one for an episode.
 After the cancellation of Plugged In Arnaoutoglou created and launched a new spin-off of his classic travel show, One Beautiful World, the Like the snow.
 The show wasn't also successful and cancelled after few episodes.

 In 2002 followed other two unsuccessful tries in his new career, Chilli a talk show with five different co-hosts (Arnaoutoglou was one of them) and another travel show Non-stop.
 He also took part as a guest on the comedy Girlfriends for ever playing himself.

-After this circle of tries his contract with ANT1 concluded and his signed an new contract with MEGA the second high-rated television network in Greece back then.
+After this circle of tries his contract with ANT1 concluded and he signed a new contract with MEGA the second high-rated television network in Greece back then.